 By Sherry Holmes

-Mike’s Advice / Home Renovation
+Mike’s Advice / Bathroom Renovation

 When we talk about open concept, usually the focus is on kitchens or living and dining rooms.
-When it comes to bathrooms, where space is at a premium, an open concept bathroom can help make a small space feel big.
+When it comes to bathrooms, where space is at a premium, an open-concept bathroom can help make a small space feel big.
 But how do we get this effect?
 Knocking down walls isn’t going to work for privacy’s sake, so we need to find space within those four walls to open up.
 Where do we focus those efforts?
 Start with your shower.
 Open-concept, or curbless showers are a concept that’s growing in popularity – and for good reason.

-They offer accessibility – and lots of flexibility in design.
-And when we remove the barriers for our shower, we can also create a seamless look in the bathroom, making it look and feel bigger.
+Curbless showers offer accessibility – and lots of flexibility in design.
+When we remove the barriers for our shower, we can also create a seamless look in the bathroom, making it look and feel bigger.

-Pros and Cons of Going Curbless
+Pros and Cons of A Curbless Shower

 There are reasons for and against installing curbless showers.
 While I believe that the pros outweigh the cons – here are a few things you should think about if you’re considering a curbless shower for your next bathroom project.